fabacab/katacoda-scenarios/scaling-ssh-authentication-with-certificates/intro.md

 ## Workshop limitations

-Not (currently) included in this workshop is:
+Topics not (currently) included in this workshop are:

 * the converse, i.e., user authentication with SSH certificates.
 * [certificate authentication with SSH products such as Tectia® Server](https://www.ssh.com/manuals/server-admin/64/serverauth-cert.html).